Dr T.E. Forster:

 Yablo's paradox without self-reference

-omitting types theorem for propositional logic has just been
+omitting types theorem for propositional logic is in

 (unlike the published version) contains a proof of the extended